biopython/biopython/DEPRECATED.rst

 --------
 The UndoHandle class was deprecated in Release 1.77, and moved to Bio/SearchIO/_legacy/ParserSupport.py, which was the only module in Biopython still using this class.
+The UndoHandle class in Bio.File was removed in Release 1.79.

 Bio.FSSP
 -----------
-Deprecated in release 1.77.
+Deprecated in Release 1.77, and removed in Release 1.79.

 Bio.Phylo._utils
 ----------------